amishra44/nqueens/README.md

 # Introduction

 Program to solve the N-Queens problem for a given board size.
-Solves two types of N-Queens problem:
+Solves two variants of N-Queens problem:

 * Classic N-Queens problem - No two queens intersect vertically, horizontally, and diagonally.
 * Extended N-Queens problem - Respects classic rule.
 Additionally, no three queens are on a straight line (at any angle).